trigaten/Learn_Prompting/docs/applied_prompting/mc_tutorial.md

 ### Reorder Question Items

-We can reorder the item in the question
+We can reorder the items in the question

 ```
 ...